Graded Hoare Logic and its Categorical Semantics: Related Work

-Several works have studied abstract semantics of Hoare Logic. \citet{10.1007/11874683_33} give a categorical framework based on traced symmetric monoidal closed categories.
+Several works have studied abstract semantics of Hoare Logic.
+Martin et al.~\cite{10.1007/11874683_33} give a categorical framework based on traced symmetric monoidal closed categories.
 They also show that their framework can handle extensions such as separation logic.
-However their framework does not directly model effects and it is not graded. \citet{DBLP:conf/lics/GoncharovS13} study a Hoare Logic to reason in a generic way about programs with side effects.
+However their framework does not directly model effects and it cannot accommodate grading as is.
+Goncharov and Shr\"{o}der~\cite{DBLP:conf/lics/GoncharovS13} study a Hoare Logic to reason in a generic way about programs with side effects.
 Their logic and underlying semantics is based on an order-enriched monad and they show a relative completeness result.
-Similarly, \citet{HASUO20152} studies an abstract weakest precondition semantics based on order-enriched monad.
-A similar categorical model has also been used by \citet{Jacobs15} to study the Dijkstra monad and the Hoare monad.
-In the logic by~\citet{DBLP:conf/lics/GoncharovS13} effects are encapsulated in monadic types, while the weakest precondition semantics by \citet{HASUO20152} and the semantics by \citet{Jacobs15} have no underlying calculus.
-Moreover, none of them is graded. \citet{DBLP:journals/pacmpl/MaillardAAMHRT19} study a semantics framework based on the Dijkstra monad for program verification.
+Similarly, Hasuo~\cite{HASUO20152} studies an abstract weakest precondition semantics based on order-enriched monad.
+A similar categorical model has also been used by Jacobs~\cite{Jacobs15} to study the Dijkstra monad and the Hoare monad.
+In the logic by Goncharov and Shr\"{o}der~\cite{DBLP:conf/lics/GoncharovS13} effects are encapsulated in monadic types, while the weakest precondition semantics by Hasuo~\cite{HASUO20152} and the semantics by Jacobs~\cite{Jacobs15} have no underlying calculus.
+Moreover, none of them is graded.
+Maillard et al.~\cite{DBLP:journals/pacmpl/MaillardAAMHRT19} study a semantics framework based on the Dijkstra monad for program verification.
 Their framework enables reasoning about different side effects and it separates specification from computation.
-Their Dijkstra monad has a flavor of grading but the structure they use is more complex than a preorder monoid. \citet{DBLP:journals/pacmpl/MaillardHRM20} focus on relational program logics for effectful computations.
-They show how these program logics can be derived in a relational dependent type theory, but their logics are not graded.
+Their Dijkstra monad has a flavor of grading but the structure they use is more complex than a \pmonoid{}.
+Maillard et al.~\cite{DBLP:journals/pacmpl/MaillardHRM20} focus on relational program logics for effectful computations.
+They show how these logics can be derived in a relational dependent type theory, but their logics are not graded.